OTP banners.jpg

 💬 I’m not sure I’m interested in freelancing or starting my own online teaching business.
 Should I still attend?

-💬 Why is there a charge for Premium Access?
-Can’t you make the replays available for free?
+💬 Why is there a charge for premium access?
+Can’t the replays be available for free?

-Charging a small amount (only $17) for Premium Access helps to cover the significant time and effort it takes to organize and run this event.
-Most 3-day, international events in our industry have a significantly higher ticket fee.
+Charging a small amount for premium access helps to cover the significant time and effort it takes to organize and run this event.
+Most 3-day, international events in our industry have a significantly higher ticket price.
 I did my best to make this event as accessible as possible, while still offering the highest possible value.

 No problem!
-Just return to the ticket page and purchase a Premium Access ticket.
+Just return to the ticket page and purchase a premium access ticket.
 You’ll instantly unlock access to the conference platform, which includes the recordings.
-You’ll have access to these from the time you purchase Premium Access until Monday, Oct 7th.
+You’ll have access to these from the time you purchase premium access until Monday, January 12th.

 This conference is intended to be a live event, not a self-study course.
 If you’re looking for ongoing, on-demand training about how to go freelance, then you’re a great candidate for my Online TEFLpreneur program!